 is usually installed with soffits.
 Aluminum fascia stops water from rotting the

 wood boards that support your eavestrough.
 If these boards rot, your

 eavestrough may lose its slope and stop working, or fall off altogether.
 Rotten

 fascia boards also provide easy access to your attic for critters such as

 more information or to get a free estimate on soffit and fascia repair and

 At Edmunds we appreciate that this is a very difficult time for the community, requiring a very delicate balance on everyone’s part to contain the COVID-19 virus.
 We also understand that, inevitably, exterior maintenance and emergency repairs still need to be done.
 Rest assured that Edmunds Home Improvements remains fully operational and available to meet the needs of our past and future customers.
 In doing so, every effort is being made to ensure the well-being of our staff and the community by maintaining proper health protocols.

 Our showroom is now open to walk-in traffic.
-Online quotes are still available and encouraged.
 We are still offering minimal contact installations, which maintain physical distancing.
-On-line quotes are available and encouraged.
+Online quotes are available and encouraged.
 Call for details.